 Once harvested, fold over the top of the paper bag and store the seeds at room temperature until the pods explode or pop open.
 Depending on the pod's maturity, this may take a few hours or a few days.
 Collect the lupine seeds from the bottom of the bag.
 Some seeds may still be clinging to the pods and can be gently freed by running your finger along the inside of the lupine seed pod.
 Discard the empty pods.
-Note: Lupinus perennis should not be collected in Arkansas, Indiana, Ohio, or Pennsylvania

-Monarda fistulosa, wild bergamot

-Collection Time: Mid through late summer
+Monarda fistulosa, wild bergamot Collection Time: Mid through late summer